Pyotr Zakharov-Chechenets: Biography

 Many works of Zakharov-Chechenets are kept in the Tretyakov Gallery and in the Russian Museum.
-The Art Museum in the capital of Chechnya, Grozny also used to have many of his works including his Selfportrait, and Portrait of I.F.
+The Art Museum in the capital of Chechnya, Grozny also used to have many of his works including his Self-Portrait, and Portrait of I.F.
 Ladygensky.
 In 1995 during the First Chechen War the Grozny Museum was heavily damaged and the paintings were all but destroyed.
 Since 1995, they are being restored at the Grabar Restoration Center in Moscow.